π Mold Scripting

 π― The transform function

 Your script must define a function named transform that receives data and returns the result.
-Only declare the parameters you need β args, env, and headers are passed as keyword arguments:
+Fimod passes extra context (args, env, headers, pipeline) as keyword arguments.

 # Minimal β data only